proxy-hatch/MarketplacePlatform/README.md

 # MarketplacePlatform

 A basic marketplace platform which allows users to ‘buy’ and ‘sell’ items.
-Carousell offline assignment.
+[REDACTED COMPANY] offline assignment.

 ## Prerequisites
 - Docker